Cosmic acceleration from quantum Friedmann equations: Constraints: boundary conditions and scale

 The parameter $M$ in the equations \eqref{bo3}--\eqref{guide2} depends on $V$.
 To model our universe, the spatial volume should at least be our current Hubble volume, which is of the order $(10^{10}$lightyear$)^3$.
 Fixing the value of the scale factor $a$ today to be one, we take $V=(10^{10}$lightyear$)^3$.
 As such, $M$ is roughly of the order of $10^{120}$.\\

-The observed universe demands that trajectories solving the dynamics connect the initial big bang $(x_i,\tau_i)$ ($0\leq x_i \ll 1$, $\tau_i = 0$) to the final ``present-day'' point $(x_f,\tau_f)=(\frac{2}{3},1)$, so that the expansion rate must be of order one.
+Because of our choice of coordinates $x$ and $\tau$, we will aim to fit the evolution of the universe roughly between $(x,\tau)$ equal to $(0,0)$ and $(2/3,1)$.
+Therefore the expansion rate must be of order one.
 Looking at \eqref{guide2}, since the ``mass'' $M$ is exceedingly large we must have $\pa_x S$ large as well.
 That can be obtained in various ways but it does constrain the possible wave functions or initial conditions.
 As an example, consider a Gaussian wave function,

 To have the desired expansion rate, we take $v$ of order 1 and $\sigma$ such that $\sigma^2M \gg 1$.
 Then, the wave packet has a high ${\cal O}(M)$ momentum.
 (Alternatively, we could take $\sigma$ appropriately small, but then $x(0)$ would have to be far away from the bulk of the packet.)